EliAndrewC/l7r/l7r.md

 ##### Provincial and cosmopolitan lineages

 Some lineages are tied to the specific land and holdings they administer on behalf of their daimyo.
-For example, players who played in the Daidoji Raiders campaign may remember the Aki lineage.
+Consider the Aki lineage of the Daidoji house.

-After Daidoji swore fealty to Lady Doji at the dawn of the Empire, he helped conquer territory in her name.
+After the warlord Hayaku swore fealty to Lady Doji at the dawn of the Empire, he changed his name to Daidoji (literally: protector-of-Doji) and helped conquer territory in her name.
 A local warlord named Aki saw the wisdom in accepting the gifts of civilization offered by the Empire, so he swore fealty to Lord Daidoji.
 To this day, the Aki lineage is a powerful faction of the ruling house of the Daidoji, and the Aki chancellor represents their interests on the Daidoji chancellery.

 Most samurai from the Aki lineage live in the province of Akishi, and the provincial city of Akishi was the original seat of power of the warlord Aki even before he swore fealty to Lord Daidoji.
 The Aki lineage has administered the province of Akishi for over a thousand years, and in recognition of this loyalty, no Daidoji daimyo would dream of appointing a provincial governor of Akishi from any other lineage.
 This type of lineage is often referred to as a provincial lineage, in recognition of the lineage's ties to a single province.